 The Wink Original is a true old style pull on girdle with medical grade compression.
 This style is perfect for women who have had a C-section as it will protect your wound.
-The adjustable sides allow to you minimise the size of the girdle as you recover.
+The adjustable sides allow you to minimize the size of the girdle as you recover.
 It also has an adjustable crotch making it easier for you to go to the toilet.
-A great feature is you plan to wear your postpartum girdle as often as possible.
+A great feature if you plan to wear your postpartum girdle as often as possible.
 Petite torsos can also shorten the length to make it sit comfortably.
-We love that this girdle is really discreet and will go unnoticed under even tight fitting clothing.
+We love that this girdle is discreet and will go unnoticed under even tight-fitting clothing.

 3. Tirain 3 in 1 Postpartum Support

 Cons: Only suitable up to a size 14

 The Tirain 3 in 1 Postpartum Support is a very affordable support system.
 It’s made of three separate belts to target your waist, belly, and hips.
 It’s fantastic for reducing the aches and pains a lot of women having these areas after birth.
 The material is soft and stretchy so you can adjust to your comfort levels.
 The striped elastic design helps to prevent the belt rolling down when you are wearing.
 This belt helps with your posture, which is a great benefit to ensure good positioning when breastfeeding.

 4. Bellefit Postpartum Corset